 There's a cafe at Alcatraz Landing, on Pier 33, where you can buy food before you get on the ferry.

 On the island, they discourage eating on the dock and there's nowhere to buy food on Alcatraz.
 Eating elsewhere on the island is prohitied now.
 (Years ago, they were selling almonds in the bookstore on the dock, but I haven't seen them recently.)

 You can carry water bottles everywhere on Alcatraz, and they sell them in the bookstore on the dock and in the gift shop on top, but you won't have time to buy them on the island before the tour starts, so better to bring them with you.

-After an introduction, you're off on the tour.
-Where you go depends on the rangers, but usually you go through a pretty prison garden, then into the brick passageways built during the Civil War.
+We started off walking through a pretty prison garden, then walked through the brick passageways built during the Civil War period.

 The tunnel now takes you to the lower level of the New Industries Building, used as a laundry and factory where prisoners of the federal penitentiary worked.